IonRepo/IonDiff/paper/paper.md

 ## Ionic conductivity

-The (full) ionic diffusion coefficient consists on two parts [@Molinari2021; @Sasaki2023], one that involves the mean-square displacement of a particle with itself ($\mathrm{MSD_{self}}$) and another that represents the mean-squared displacement of a particle with all others ($\mathrm{MSD_{distinct}}$). $\mathrm{MSD_{distinct}}$ accounts for the influence of many-atom correlations in ionic diffusive events.
+The (full) ionic diffusion coefficient consists of two parts [@Molinari2021; @Sasaki2023], one that involves the mean-square displacement of a particle with itself ($\mathrm{MSD_{self}}$) and another that represents the mean-squared displacement of a particle with all others ($\mathrm{MSD_{distinct}}$). $\mathrm{MSD_{distinct}}$ accounts for the influence of many-atom correlations in ionic diffusive events.
 Typically, the distinct part of the MSD is neglected in order to accelerate the estimation and convergence of diffusion coefficients.
 However, many-ion correlations have been recently demonstrated to be essential in FIC [@Lopez2024] and hence should not be disregarded in practice.
 IonDiff provides a novel implementation of the full ionic diffusion coefficient calculation, exploiting the matrix representation of this calculation.

 The ionic conductivity ($\sigma$) is computed as [@Sasaki2023]: